SitcomReality/websim-abstract-word-visualization/game-design-and-mechanics.md

 - Each abstract word exists as a floating bubble in the space
 - Words have unique:
   - Colors (primary and secondary gradient)
-  - Size
+  - Size / Radius / Mass
   - Effect type
-  - Movement patterns
+  - Movement patterns (Physics-based: velocity, damping, random push, boundary collision, inter-word collision)

 ### Interaction Mechanics
-1. **Floating Animation**: Words gently float and rotate when not interacted with
+1. **Floating Animation**: Words gently float based on simple physics simulation (velocity, damping, small random forces).
+They bounce off screen edges and each other.
-2. **Click Activation**: Clicking a word activates its special effect
+2. **Click Activation**: Clicking (or tapping) a word activates its special effect.
+Activates only if not part of a drag action.
-3. **Dragging**: Users can drag words around the screen
+3. **Dragging**: Users can drag words around the screen using mouse or touch.
+Dragging imparts velocity for a "throw" effect on release.
-4. **Trail Generation**: Dragging words leaves ephemeral trails behind
+4. **Trail Generation**: Dragging words leaves ephemeral trails behind.
-5. **Effect Triggering**: Each word creates a unique visual effect when activated
+5. **Effect Triggering**: Each word creates a unique visual effect when activated (clicked/tapped).
+6. **Collision**: Words collide with each other realistically, based on their mass and bounciness (restitution).
+Overlapping words are pushed apart.

 ### Effect System
 Each word has a signature effect that represents its abstract meaning: